fzc234/Test/README.md

 ### Configure a Pod to Use NFS Volume <a name="nfsvolume"></a>

-In Tensorflow Framework, you will use some data.
+In Tensorflow Framework, you will use some files and data.
 One way, you can use `NFS(Network File System)` to share your data, and an `nfs` volume allows NFS share to be mounted into your Pod.
 The content of an `nfs` volume are preserved even if a Pod is removed.
 An `nfs` volume can be prepopulated with data, and the data can be "handed off" between Pods, and one NFS can be mounted by multiple writers simultaneously.

 *NOTE: you must have your own NFS server running with the share exported*